dpptinh/junior-genai-technical-assessment/ListA/A08/report_A08.md

     - An open protocol by Google for standardizing direct communication, task delegation, and collaboration between independent AI agents, regardless of their underlying frameworks.
 - **OpenTools API:**
     - A specific API service (from opentools.com) that acts as an MCP client abstraction, providing a unified, OpenAI-compatible endpoint for LLMs to access a registry of tools (MCP servers) managed by OpenTools.
-- **General LLM Tool Calling (e.g., OpenAI Functions/Tools):**
-    - A capability provided by LLM APIs (like OpenAI's) allowing the LLM to request the invocation of external functions or tools.
-The application code is responsible for defining, executing these tools, and returning results to the LLM.
 - **Agent:**
     - An autonomous or semi-autonomous system, often powered by an LLM, capable of perceiving its environment, making decisions, and taking actions to achieve specific goals.
 - **Context Sharing:**